AndysRobotics/microFramework/README.md

 ```
 The render will follow the path assigned to the `data-if` attribute through the `mfw.data` object.
 This path can traverse the branches of the `mfw.data` object.
 For example `data-if="test.hello.world"` will use the value of `mfw.data.test.hello.world` and if the path is broken this will resolve to `undefined`.

-The `data-if` attribute can also support very basic comparissons however the left hand side of the operand will always be mapped to the `mfw.data` object.
+The `data-if` attribute can also support very basic comparisons however the left hand side of the operand will always be mapped to the `mfw.data` object.
 The right hand side will be evaluated as a string or number.
-The renderer also supports a ! infront of a mapping.
+The renderer also supports a ! in front of a mapping.
 For example `data-if="!loading"`.

 Further examples
 ```html